openstack-archive/fuel-plugin-nsxv/doc/user/source/build.rst

   $ cd fuel-plugin-nsxv/

-puppet-librarian_ ruby package is required to installed.
+librarian-puppet_ ruby package is required to be installed.
 It is used to fetch upstream fuel-library_ puppet modules that plugin use.
-It can be installed via gem package manager:
+It can be installed via *gem* package manager:

 .. code-block:: bash

-  $ gem install puppet-librarian
+  $ gem install librarian-puppet

 .. code-block:: bash